desmondlzy/bloggraph/README.md

 - _Home page template_ for showing basic information and publications
 - _Publication page template_ for a SIGGRAPH-style research project page

-It's recommended to start with the example website (`exampleSite/` of this repo).
+It's recommended to start with the example website (`exampleSite/` in this repo).

 ### Recommended Directory Layout